CoRE-RG/SDN4CoRE/README.md

 ## News
 Model release including programmable devices and controllers for IEEE802.1Q, IEEE802.1Qbv, AVB/SRP via OpenFlow and NetConf.

+## References
+If you would like to reference this project please use the following [publication](https://doi.org/10.29007/w71t):

+ >Timo Häckel, Philipp Meyer, Franz Korf, and Thomas C. Schmidt.
+SDN4CoRE: A Simulation Model for Software-Defined Networking for Communication over Real-Time Ethernet.
+In: Proceedings of the 6th International OMNeT++ Community Summit 2019.
+Pages 24—31, Dec.
+2019, EasyChair

 ## Quick Start
 1. Download OMNeT++ 5.5.1